 Are your psychology graduate programs offered online?

 No, our graduate programs are not offered through distance education or online.

 How many letters of reference do I need?

 A minimum of three letters of reference from academic referees are required for admission to our graduate programs.
 It is best that the referees chosen can best speak to your abilities as they relate to an academic program which is why academic references are encouraged.

 Can I upload my application materials after the application deadline?

-Applicants are responsible to upload their application materials by the supporting application deadline.
-Referees should upload their letter of reference by the supporting application deadline as well.
+Applicants are responsible for uploading their application materials by the application deadline.
+Referees should upload their letter of reference by the deadline as well.
 Late or incomplete applications are not considered for admission.

 What are the tuition and ancillary fees?

 Our students must register each term of their graduate program (3 terms per year) and pay the full-time fee (see www.sfu.ca/students/fees.html).
 Additional charges each term are: Graduate Student Activity Fee, Student Services and Recreation-Athletics Fee, and a U-Pass fee.